 Credit Card.
 Students may use Bank Americard for the payment of University fees, University housing, and in the IUPUI bookstores.
 Bank regulations require that students under age 21 may use their parents' Bank Americard for the same purposes with proper authorization from the bank.

-Indianapolis Campus Fee Refund Schedule, 1974-75
+Indianapolis Campus Fee Refund Schedule, 1975-76

-Refunds are based upon the date of the official withdrawal application:
+Refunds are based upon the date of the official withdrawal application as shown below: